 She was good until you came along.
 Getting out of bed that morning was an accomplishment.
 A comment on her appearance may be a slap in the face.
 My favorite is when a mom decides eating is more important than impressing the judgy moms.

-Many attributes to the term hot mess mom are bullshit.
+Many attributes to the term hot mess mom are BS.
 The cliche is she does not take pride in her physical appearance.
 Or wears wrinkled stained clothes or goes out in jammies.
-Because my hair is messy, it doesn’t mean I’m a mess.
+Because someones hair is messy, it doesn’t mean she is a mess.

 You may have forgot not all moms get help.
 Or can afford nice clothing or to do extra laundry to please you.
-You might see my messy house and gather I’m disorganized I can’t get my shit together.
-What you don’t see is I have depression.
+You might see is a messy house and gather that mom is disorganized.
+Or can’t get herself together.
+What you don’t see is some moms are struggling with depression.

-Depression is a real bitch.
+Depression is a real bear.
 There are various symptoms and attributes to depression.
 Depression can zap your energy.
-Some days I get up and clean my house and do everything I’m supposed to be doing and by 5 I am wiped out.
+Some days you get up and clean and by 5 are wiped out.

 When you have kids, they make messes.
 You can clean and five minutes later there can be a new mess.
 If a mom has a messy house, it does not mean she's a messy person or cannot get her act together.